-Inspired by a Buffer post about a Minimalist Challenge, and several posts on the subject from The Minimalists, I decided to peruse my own minimalist challenge during the month of August.
+Inspired by a Buffer post about a Minimalist Challenge, and several posts on the subject from The Minimalists, I decided to pursue my own minimalist challenge during the month of August.
 I started by making a list of all the different areas in my house that I could focus on, until I had a different section for each of the 31 days.
 Then, I systematically went through the list, getting rid of things that were not important or essential to the daily routine of my life.

 So far, I have really enjoyed the deliberateness of the 30 day minimalist challenge.
 I have discovered a deep sense of satisfaction going through my possessions day by day, and having time to think and reflect on each area of my house.
 I found it to be so much more helpful than just doing a great purge of my belongings.
 Since I had time to consider each item carefully, I was really able to embrace the ethos of minimalism, which I think is perfectly espoused by The Minimalists: